-An updated Airport Layout and Improvement Plan was prepared and adopted in 202307.
+An updated Airport Layout and Improvement Plan was prepared and adopted in 2023.

 Another portion of the layout plan is the planned addition of an industrial park to be located on the southeast corner of the airport property (parcel lies east of Robinson Canyon Road).
 The City, using a mix of grants and city funds, has developed a conceptual master plan for the proposed business and industry park.
 One major obstacle has been the lack of fire flow available to the property.
 The only existing well has been used by the DNR and BIA, but was determined to be insufficient for the proposed industrial park.
 In 2016, the Department of Natural Resources approached the City with the idea of developing an operations center on city property envisioned for the industrial park.
-As a result of the partnership, a well has been drilled, plans prepared and funding pending to construct a reservoir received with the reservoir to go online in 2023. and Tthe DNR's planned facility is still in the planning stages.
+As a result of the partnership, a well has been drilled and a reservoir has been constructed.
+The DNR's planned facility is still in the planning stages.